 Make sure the 3-layered side is facing the spout.
 This will allow air to escape during the brewing process.

-4 Rinse the filter with ample water, around 16oz, to prevent any papery taste from affecting the brew.
+The ample water must be around 16oz, to prevent any papery taste from affecting the brew.
 This also preheats the Chemex.

 Once thoroughly saturated, tip the Chemex over a sink to dispose of the rinse water.
 Don’t be tempted to remove the filter to empty faster!
 It can be difficult to secure back into place once removed.

 complete with rinsed filter, on the scale and tare to zero.

 Check to see that the coffee weight hasn’t changed after grinding – then tare to zero again.

 The goal is even saturation, so pour slowly in a clockwise pattern.
 Don’t worry if you see a few drips falling through.
 This bloom allows the coffee to de-gas, enabling the water to yield the full potential of the coffee.
 This step is essential that should never be rushed.

-9. After about a minute, add water in stages (around 70-100g at a time) until you reach the desired final brew weight.
+Add water in stages (around 70-100g at a time) until you reach the desired final brew weight.
 Make sure that the grounds never exposed to air until the brew is finished.
-Concentrate the pour towards the center of the Chemex, working your way outwards to about a centimetre from the edge of the slurry.
+Concentrate the pour towards the centre of the Chemex, working your way outwards to about a centimetre from the edge of the slurry.
 The water stream from the pouring kettle should be slow enough to fall straight down, not at an angle.

 Your brew is finished.
 If your grind was correct, and you poured at the right speed, this should have taken between 4-5 minutes.
-Remove the filter and discard.